-The programme creates a unified site that includes extended platforms, integrated new street entrances, three new rail tracks, fewer terminating platforms and convenient links to onward travel.
+Operationally the project creates a unified site that includes extended platforms, integrated new street entrances, three new through tracks, fewer terminating platforms and convenient links to onward travel.

 The concourse is one of the largest in Europe.

-We always make the analogy that it's like open heart surgery, because the station's got to be working all the time.
+We always make the analogy that it's like open heart surgery, because we had to rebuild the station whilst millions of passengers still flowing through it.

 Mark Middleton, Partner, Grimshaw